Vesicovaginal and Ureterovaginal Fistula Treatment & Management

 Close the vagina using 2-0 absorbable sutures.
 Suture the distal aspect of the omentum to the distal limits of the space between the vagina and the bladder.
 Complete the bladder closure in 1-2 layers.
 Put the suprapubic tube and pelvic drains in place.

 If ureteral reimplantation is necessary, dissect out the ureter prior to fistulectomy.
-Reimplant the ureter in the upper bladder wall after the fistula is closed.
+Reimplant the ureter in the upper bladder wall after the fistula is closed with or without adjunct procedures such as a psoas hitch or boari flap.
 The ureter should be stented postoperatively.

 In the era of more minimally invasive management (MIS), increasing experience in the use of robotic and laparoscopic technologies has yielded successes with vesicovaginal fistulae repairs.
-Adherence to similar principles as in open abdominal repair with use of interposition grafts and layered closures has helped patients do well.
-Still, no randomized trials are available to make true comparisons (perhaps none should be), but, as stated earlier, the first repair is often the best repair. so whichever route is chosen, it should be the surgeons best in his or her hands.
-Often, there is a fair amount of scarring and extravasation in the area of the fistula, so that may affect the quality of the repair.
-Nonetheless, MIS technology has worked in several authors hands in this type of repair.
+[22, 23] Adherence to similar principles as in open abdominal repair with use of interposition grafts and layered closures has produced reports of successful repair.
+Often, there is a fair amount of scarring and extravasation in the area of the fistula, which may affect the quality of the repair.
+Nonetheless, the use of MIS technology for this type of repair is increasing.
+[21]

 Postoperative Details